QubesOS/qubes-doc/HvmCreate.md

 Another things to check are if clipboard copy/paste and file copy works fine with this VM.

+And the screenshot below illustrates the Send To entries in a Windows VM that can be used to copy/send files to other Qubes domains:

 Assigning PCI devices to HVM domains
 ------------------------------------